Skip to main content

 Decision: identify the dependency that would hurt most if it disappeared.
 Action: map recent lead sources, closed work, active clients, and unpaid invoices, then name the single failure point that creates the biggest business risk.

 Decision: set pass/pause rules before you change channel mix.
-Action: write your pass line as Add current guardrail after verification and your rollback line as Add rollback trigger after verification.
+Action: write the pass line and rollback trigger only after they are verified from business records.

 Decision: pick one operating lane instead of changing tactics week to week.
 Action: choose platform-first, hybrid, or direct-first based on your current demand reality.